 Your Corporate Culture Can Be Used as a Retention Tool

 It’s hard for people to “connect” with a company’s profit-driven goals, but corporate values that reflect the individual’s values can help forge that connection.
 Leider has developed Calling Cards, an interactive card deck, that can help forge that connection.
-It’s exercises are designed to help users uncover their skills, talents—and purpose.
+Its exercises are designed to help users uncover their skills, talents, and purpose.

 Competitive pay and benefits will always be important factors in employee retention.
 However, they’re not the only factors.
-People want to look forward to going to work.
+Employees want to look forward to going to work.
 They want to find purpose in their work.
 By incorporating modernized management styles, a team-based organizational structure, and corporate values, you can help your employees achieve that.
 You can boost engagement and productivity in the process, too.

 Technology Impacts the Employee Experience More Than You Think

 Technology shapes how millennials live—and they expect it to shape how they work, too.
-By using technology to modernize organizational communications, daily workflow, and professional development, business leaders can help improve the overall employee experience.
+By using technology to modernize organizational communications, daily workflows, and professional development, business leaders can help improve the overall employee experience.